-Qualifying individuals can transfer benefits to their child, their spouse, or some combination of children and spouse.
-The family members must be enrolled in the DOD Defense Eligibility Enrollment Reporting System (DEERS) and be eligible for DOD benefits at the time the transfer is designated.
+Qualifying individuals can transfer benefits to their child, spouse, unmarried legal ward, or some combination of children, spouse, and wards.23 The family members must be enrolled in the DOD Defense Eligibility Enrollment Reporting System (DEERS) and be eligible for DOD benefits at the time the transfer is designated.
 The qualifying individual may revoke the transfer designation at any time.